The 10.04 left Lewisham heading into London with the usual mishmash of assorted characters.

 The video started looking at the pub then looked out across Whitehall, the sound of the crowd passing in the video mingling with the continued crowd passing behind the group.
 The video swung around, a little blurry, and stopped as it reached Metal Head and Goth Girl headed for the alley.
 It followed them a second before obviously zooming in on Goth Girl’s rear end, panning to follow them as they disappeared into the alleyway.
 The video went blank.

 “What?”
 Bald went.
-“Hey, that shouldn’t have been the last video.”
+“Hey, where's the rest of it?”
 He caught the look of one disgruntled boyfriend and two disapproving police officers and averted his gaze, desperately swiping through his media library.
 “Where’d it go?”

 Metal Head coughed.
 “Officers, we’d like to move on now.”